ISO 50001 Energy Management

 The Use of Thermal Mass Flow Meters in ISO 50001 Energy Management Systems

 Natural gas and compressed air are two gases commonly used in facilities implementing energy management systems.
-Thermal mass flow meters (TMFMs) may be used to measure natural gas consumption at different locations in the facility and individual combustion sources.
+Thermal mass flow meters (TMFMs) may measure natural gas consumption at different locations in the facility and individual combustion sources.
 The Department of Energy estimates that 20-30% of compressed air is lost due to leakage, and TMFMs are routinely used in compressed air measurement applications.
-Additionally, with an emphasis on energy management, many facilities are retaining the services of energy monitoring specialists to conduct energy audits.
+Additionally, with an emphasis on energy management, many facilities retain the services of energy monitoring specialists to conduct energy audits.
 These firms may use portable flow meters during audits to measure energy consumption.

 What is ISO?

 ISO is the International Organization for Standardization.
 It is the leading developer of voluntary International Standards, which provide advanced specifications for products, services, and practices, to be safer, cleaner, and more efficient.
 The standards are generated, through international agreement, to promote the international exchange of products and services.
 Founded in 1947, ISO has published nearly 20,000 standards that impact most industries all over the world.
 Some of the established groups of measures include:

 - ISO 9000: Quality management – Ensures products and services meet customers’ needs